SoCuul/SoCuul/README.md

 # Hi, I'm SoCuul!

 I'm a Canadian developer, who's currently a student.
-I am most fluent in the node.js ecosystem, with the use of TypeScript.
-I love coding random projects, or creating utilities to make my life easier.
+I spend most of my time tinkering with Darwin-based OSes, and the software that runs on them.

-As of recently, I've been tinkering in other languages such as Objective-C.
+Enjoys working with Swift, Objective-C, TypeScript, and a little bit of everything else.

-## 📩 Links
+## Links
 ```diff
 + Site: socuul.dev
 + Twitter: @SoVeryCuul